 The parking lots at both ends of the bridge are small.
 The one on the eastern side is an area for Dine` craft venders and doesn’t have a turn around area.
 The one on the western side is part of Glen Canyon NRA and does have a loop through the parking lot but there aren’t any parking spaces for large RVs.
 Navajo Bridge

 Saturday, May 7, 2011

 The main activity at the monument is ranger led walks to two Anasazi ruins.
 They are not wheelchair accessible due to the terrain of the trails leading down and the construction of the ruins but with some help it’s possible to follow a trail a short way out on the slick rock for some good views of the canyon and it may be possible to follow it all the way to a view of one of the ruins.
 The trail sign is confusing and we didn’t realize that it was only 1 mile round trip and we stopped when it started heading down hill.
+Update 11/2018 - we tried this trail and found that it is too steep.
+A fancy electric wheelchair is available to borrow free of charge but I did not try it.
 The other two trails trails are narrow, sandy, and not accessible.

 The road to the monument and the parking lot at the visitor center are suitable for any size of RV but the length for RVs in the campground is limited to 28’.
 Navaho Monument

 Excavation of these ruins began in the early 1900s.
 It’s the largest ancestral Pueblo community in the Animas River valley and originally contained at least 400 rooms.
 It was built over a 200 year period beginning around 1,100 A.D.
 The large kiva has been reconstructed and the other walls and rooms stabilized.
 The stonework is very finely done and because of the dry climate many of the original roof timbers are still intact.